 The map below shows how you can safely access the trail both to the east and west of the closed access point.
 In addition, the intent is to expand and increase the number of parking spots along the North side of the area.
 This will involve a reduced number of parking spots being available while the work is completed.

 Thank you for your patience as these improvements are made.
 Questions can be directed to the Town of Wolfville Director, Parks & Recreation, firstname.lastname@example.org.

 Cole Harbour Parks and Trails:

-Shearwater Flyer Trail in Cole Harbour – Repair work will be starting in two weeks time (approximately 13 November) to repair side of trail damage.
+- Shearwater Flyer Trail in Cole Harbour – Repair work is ongoing to repair side of trail damage.
 Heavy equipment will be on site and the trail will close in sections between Caldwell/Hines intersection and Hines Road.

 - Jersey Jack Trail in Cole Harbour – Sections of the trail near the shoreline of Cole Harbour has suffered serious damage from Dorian and subsequent storms.
 A section has been cordoned off due to severe subsidence into the harbour.
 In some places the shoreline has been eaten in by 3 to 4 meters.
 This dramatic damage may require CHPTA to re-position the trail further up slope.